fairdataihub/fairdataihub.org/blog/file-explorer-guide.md

   - File Explorer
 ---

-# Why build your own file explorer?
+# Why build your own File Explorer?

 Existing file explorer libraries often lack scalability and flexibility.
 Adapting them to your data can be more work than building a custom solution, especially if you need features beyond a basic nested folder view.
 This guide provides the essential knowledge and code examples to help get you on your way to building a great file explorer!